ChenMetanoia/CARec/README.md

-# CollabAlginment
+# CollabAlignment

-This this the anonymous repository for the KDD 2024 submitted paper **Collaborative Contextualization: Bridging the Gap between
+This this the anonymous repository for the KDD 2024 submitted paper **Collaborative Alignment for Recommendation**
-Collaborative Filtering and Pre-trained Language Model**

 ## Requirements